ffanzhang/ffanzhang.github.io/_posts/2019-08-09-boiling-eggs-easy.markdown

 representation would an ellipsoid, which makes things even harder.
 What we need to approximate is the amount of time for the egg center to reach 70C, which is on average around 22mm away from the shell.
 To simplify the calculations, I have flattened the egg into a disk with 22mm thickness.
-The circular section of the disk has an area equilvalent to a 22mm radius sphere.
+The circular section of the disk has an area equivalent to a 22mm radius sphere.

 So what is a reasonable estimation of average $$\nabla T$$?
 One of them is $$ (100C - 4C) / 22mm$$, this is a global average after a few minutes after we placed the egg into the